adillon3/BookKeeper/BookKeeper/src/main/java/com/example/bookkeeper/README.txt

                                        |_|
 =========================================================

-BookKeeper is a program that allows novel writers and dungeon masters to keep track off the world's and stories they create.
+BookKeeper is a program that allows novel writers and dungeon masters to keep track of the world's and stories they create.

 =========================================================